 - Annual turnover above CNY 1 million (around EUR 130k) but below CNY 3 million (around EUR 391k): 20% CIT rate calculated only on 25% of their turnover.

 In addition, various preferential tax schemes were established to attract or stimulate investment in certain priority sectors or regions.
-Key examples include the CIT rate reduction from 25% to 15% for companies which are recognised with High- and New-Technology Enterprise (HNTE) status, which requires local R&D operations and IP ownership; companies recognised with Technology Advanced Service Enterprise (TASE) status, which requires a significant amount of overseas outsourcing activities; software and integrated circuit enterprises; companies investing in encouraged sectors in central and western regions or in Hainan. (see dedicated FAQ under ‘Registering a company’ section).
+Key examples include the CIT rate reduction from 25% to 15% for companies which are recognised with High- and New-Technology Enterprise (HNTE) status, which requires local R&D operations and IP ownership; software and integrated circuit enterprises; companies investing in encouraged sectors (i.e., those listed in the Catalogue of Encouraged Industries for Foreign Investment), as well as in central and western regions (see FAQ “Are there preferential policies for setting up a company in China?).

 Other tax incentives or subsidies may also be given by local governments to foreign investors investing in priority sectors within their jurisdictions.
-These are usually specified in policy documents usually published on the websites of the local administrations, and should be a key factor to consider before investing in China.
+These are usually specified in policy documents usually published on the websites of the local administrations, and should be an important factor to consider before investing in China.